JavaScript Execution Context

 a = .'a' // Uncaught SyntaxError: Unexpected token '.'

 Notice how 'a' is never logged to the console.
-The only way the javascript engine could know about this error is if the entire program was parsed first.
-If it was ran from the top down, the console.log(a) would run then an error would be thrown but this is not the case.
-This gets a little more interesting if we have a function that is not invoked.
+The only way the JavaScript engine could know about this error is if the entire program was parsed first.
+If it was ran from the top down, the console.log(a) would run, then an error would be thrown.

 console.log(a)